 First Alert Weather Day Monday: Tracking Potential Tropical Cyclone 3

-Potential Tropical Cyclone 3 will bring storms and downpours to the Gulf Coast late Friday night into Saturday morning.
-The rain field is expected to stretch from Lake Charles, LA to Pensacola, FL with the heaviest rain coming down over New Orleans.
-It will then head to the northeast over Mississippi, Alabama and Georgia.
+The NHC forecast cone has the system making landfall between Marsh Island and Grand Isle, LA as a weak tropical storm.
+Timing of the landfall has been pushed back a few hours from the last update, coming early tomorrow morning.

-By Sunday evening the center of the weakening system is expected to be near Atlanta, and this is where the forecast gets important for us here in Eastern NC.
-As of Thursday evening, both the Euro and GFS were in general agreement with the system moving east of the mountains and tracking towards Chesapeake Bay Monday.
-It would then make a close, if not direct, pass over eastern North Carolina on Monday.
-Rain would start early Monday morning and last until Monday night.
-But it is important to note this forecast is still days out and there is still variability in model solutions.
+From there the system will head northeastward over Mississippi and Alabama.
+By Sunday evening the center of the weakening system is expected to be near Augusta, GA and this is where the forecast gets important for us here in Eastern NC.
+Over the past 24 hours, we have seen models divert from each other, increasing forecast uncertainty.
+The GFS has started to wash the system out over South Carolina Sunday night into Monday morning, leaving us with minimal impacts.
+The Euro continues to hold the system together over SC with heavy rain and downpours showing up over the East by midday Monday.
+These types of model changes are normal, especially in the infancy stage of a tropical low.
+We will likely see more model adjustments over the weekend.

-If model solutions do hold, we would see a heavy rain event with a chance of isolated tornadoes.
+If the Euro solution holds true, we would see a heavy rain event with a chance of isolated tornadoes.
 Rainfall totals between 1 inch to 4 inches will be possible.
 Over the past 30 days, most of the East’s rainfall is 3 inches to 9 inches above average, creating prime flash flooding conditions.
 The tornadic threat will depend on the proximity of the center of the system to Eastern NC, increasing as the system approaches.
+If we see the system trend towards the GFS solution, we will see scattered showers through our southern counties on Monday (0.25″ to 0.75″ total rainfall) with a light east-southeasterly breeze and no severe threat.

-The good news is Potential Tropical Cyclone 3 will be followed by a strong cold front that will help force everything eastward at a quick rate.
+The good news, regardless of final track, is Potential Tropical Cyclone 3 will be followed by a strong cold front that will help force everything eastward at a quick rate.
 Model data points towards a 12 hour stay near ENC.
 As always, make sure your hurricane kits are stocked and up to date.

 Copyright 2021 WITN.
 All rights reserved.